-Generally, to request FMLA leave you must:
+Generally, to request FMLA leave you must

-- Follow your employer's normal policies for requesting leave - · Give notice at least 30 days before your need for FMLA leave, or - · If advance notice is not possible, give notice as soon as possible.
+- · Follow your employer's normal policies for requesting leave, - Give notice at least 30 days before your need for FMLA leave, or - If advance notice is not possible, give notice as soon as possible.

-You do not have to share a medical diagnosis but must provide enough rou do not have to share a metoda diagnosis but hids produce mode information to your employer so they can determine whether the leave qualifies for FMLA protection.
-You must also inform your employer if FMLA leave was previously taken or approved for the same reason when requesting additional leave
+You do not have to share a modical diagnosis but must provide enough information to your employer so they can determine whether the leave qualifies for FMLA protection.
+You must also inform your employer if FMLA leave was previously taken or approved for the same reason when requesting additional leave.